wearemolecule/elektra/README.md

 # Elektra

 Elektra is Molecule's core framework for block logic (i.e., how to compute mwh from 5x16, 2x16, etc. blocks).
-It's derived from a set of our core logic internal to the Molecule application, and we're happy to share it with the world -- because nobody should ever have to fight with North American power blocks _ever_ again.
+It's derived from a set of logic internal to the Molecule application, and we're happy to share it with the world -- because nobody should ever have to fight with North American power blocks _ever_ again.

 Elektra is in pre-release mode, which means that signatures may change over time as we evolve the project to 1.0.
 Submissions are welcome.